-The medical profession is regulated in Canada.
-You are not allowed to call yourself a medical doctor or practice the profession if you are not licensed as a full member in one of the provincial/territorial bodies.
+The medical field is a regulated profession in Canada.
+You must be licensed by the provincial or territorial governing body to call yourself a medical doctor and to practice in Canada.
 See Nick’s note on medical professions.

 2. Skills Development